bowdens/COMP2511-project/UserStories.md

 1. The dungeon level must have a hunter to have a hound.
 2. The hound must position itself between the hunter and the player.
 3. If the player collides with the hound then the game is over and the player must be redirected to the main menu.
+4. All objects on the grid besides switches should be treated as walls by the hound.

 ### User Story 1.7: As a player, I want there to be a 'strategist' enemy in some advanced dungeon levels so that completing the dungeon will be more challenging.